dwightjack/yuzu/docs/packages/yuzu/README.md

 }
 ```

-You can overwrite this method with a custom implementation on your components.
+You can overwrite this method with a custom one in your components.

 !> **Note** calls to `replaceState` are not affected by this method and will always trigger an update.

 ## Functional Composition

-To compose nested components you can use the [`setRef`](/packages/yuzu/api/component#setref) method to register child components:
+As seen before, to compose nested components you can use the [`setRef`](/packages/yuzu/api/component#setref) method to register child components:

 ```js
 class Navigation extends Component {